-Pennsylvania Highlands Community College stores current versions of official publications online.
-Past versions of these publications can be accessed by contacting Marketing & Communications at email@example.com.
-Publications found online are originally optimized and meant for print distribution.
-To view or distribute individual pieces, here are direct links to the pages they are found on:
+Pennsylvania Highlands Community College stores digital versions of official publications.
+Past and present versions of these publications can be accessed by contacting Marketing & Communications at firstname.lastname@example.org.
+Publications that are found online are originally optimized and meant for print distribution.
+Here is a sampling of publications that have been built:

-- Workforce Education Viewbook (Non-Credit and Career Training)
+- Workforce Education Viewbooks (Non-Credit and Career Training)

 Every single piece, both internal and external, plays its part and must adhere to the graphic style of the Penn Highlands’ brand.

 What is graphic style?

 It is the use of logos, typefaces, and colors to create a clearly recognizable image for an institution.
 Graphic style standards are necessary for organizations in order to build and communicate a clear institutional brand for its target audiences.

 A successful graphic style will help the College develop strong name recognition by defining a “look” for all materials that audiences instantly identify as Penn Highlands Community College.
 This does not mean that all materials must look exactly alike.
 It does mean that they must all clearly belong to the same family, with wordmarks, logos, typefaces, and colors used consistently.

 Publications and materials governed by our graphic style include, but are not limited to, the following:

 - PowerPoints and other presentations